IU-PR/Capstone_project/content/docs/2024/CookingCorner/week1.md

 #### Identify the Problem:

-Need for a source of recipes and convenient way of storing, finding and sharing them and photos of them.
+Need for a source of cooking recipes and convenient way of storing, finding and sharing them and photos of them.

 #### Solution Description: